 The Isle of Man has no transfer pricing regime.

 The Isle of Man has data privacy laws.
 Organisations have a legal duty to keep data private and secure.

-The Isle of Man does not restrict the flow of sterling or foreign currency into or out of the country.
+The Isle of Man does not restrict the flow of sterling or foreign currency into or out of the country/territory.
 Certain reporting obligations, however, are imposed to control tax evasion and money laundering.
-Organisations covered by the legislation have a number of obligations, including the requirement to establish the identity of individuals.
-A bank account cannot be opened in the Isle of Man without proof of identity
+Organizations covered by the legislation have a number of obligations, including the requirement to establish the identity of individuals.
+A bank account cannot be opened in the Isle of Man without proof of identity.

 Non-deductible costs for assignees include mortgage interest, alimony, tax return preparation fees, and relocation expenses (unless they are ‘qualifying’, then reimbursed deductible expenses are limited to GBP20,000).